 In the normal course of business, the Company enters into transactions with its affiliates.
-The Company executes and clears securities and futures transactions on behalf of its affiliates and earns commissions on such services performed.
+The Company executes and clears securities and futures and options transactions on behalf of its affiliates and earns commissions on such services performed.
 The Company also executes, clears and custodies certain of its securities transactions through various affiliates in Latin America and Europe.
 Pursuant to such arrangements the affiliates pay the Company for commissions and the Company pays the affiliates for clearance and execution services received.
-At June 30, 2023, commissions receivable from affiliates of \$598,680 was included in receivables from affiliates in the statement of financial condition.
-Also included in accrued expenses and other liabilities was payable to affiliates for clearance and execution services in the amount of \$35,000 at June 30, 2023.
+At June 30, 2024, commissions receivable from affiliates of \$461,382 and was included in receivables from affiliates in the consolidated statement of financial condition.
+Also included in accrued expenses and other liabilities was payable to affiliates for clearance and execution services in the amount of \$35,000 at June 30, 2024.

-The Company participates in various underwriting activities for its affiliates and fees earned are included in investment banking in the statement of operations.
-At June 30, 2023, the related receivables of \$1,701,228 were included in other assets in the statement of financial condition.
+The Company participates in various underwriting activities with its affiliates.
+At June 30, 2024, the related receivables of \$11,152,473 were included in other assets in the consolidated statement of financial condition.

 The Company earns revenues from investment and other services performed for certain affiliates under service level agreements.
-At June 30, 2023, receivables of \$1,363,378 was included in receivables from affiliates in the statement of financial condition.
+At June 30, 2024, receivables of \$62,487,743 was included in receivables from affiliates in the consolidated statement of financial condition.

 The Company also pays for services such as management, administrative support services, systems and risk management received from its affiliates including the Parent and the Ultimate Parent under service agreements.
-At June 30, 2023, there was no payable balance that was included in accrued expenses and other liabilities.
+At June 30, 2024, there was no payable balance that was included in accrued expenses and other liabilities.
 In addition, the Company also provides operational services to its New York affiliate, which also makes certain payments on behalf of the Company and the Company remits the payment later.
 Receivables from and payables to its New York affiliate arising from the above arrangements are settled net.
-At June 30, 2023, the net receivable from the New York affiliate of \$2,605,120 was included in receivables from affiliates in the statement of financial condition.
+At June 30, 2024, the net receivable from the New York affiliate of \$61,592,430 was included in receivables from affiliates in the consolidated statement of financial condition.

-Membership in Exchange - The Ultimate Parent was approved under CME Rule 106.1, as an Affiliated Member Firm and owns the membership under this rule.
+Membership in Exchange -The Ultimate Parent was approved under CME Rule 106.1, as an Affiliated Member Firm and owns the membership under this rule.
 The Company is a clearing member of the CME at no cost since the membership is owned by the Ultimate Parent and the business is performed exclusively for its benefit.

-15. INCOME TAXES
+16. INCOME TAXES